Lifelong Reinforcement Learning with Modulating Masks: Related work

 Several advances have recently been introduced in lifelong (continual) learning \citep{van2019three, parisi2019continual, hadsell2020embracing, de2021continual, khetarpal2020towards}, addressing challenges such as maintaining performance on previously learned tasks while learning a new task (overcoming forgetting), reusing past knowledge to rapidly learn new tasks (forward transfer), improving performance on previously learned tasks from newly acquired knowledge (backward transfer), the efficient use of model capacity to reduce intransigence, and reducing or avoiding interference across tasks \citep{kessler2022owl}.
 A large body of work focused on lifelong learning in the supervised learning domain and overcoming the challenge of forgetting \citep{mendez2022neuralcomposition}.

 Lifelong learning algorithms can be clustered into key categories such as synaptic consolidation approaches \citep{kirkpatrick2017ewc, zenke2017si, aljundi2018mas, kolouri2019scp}, memory approaches \citep{lopez2017gem, zeng2019owm, chaudhry2018agem, rolnick2019clear, lin2022trgp}, modular approaches \citep{rusu2016progressive, mallya2018packnet, mallya2018piggyback, wortsman2020supermasks, mendez2022neuralcomposition} or a combination of the above.
 Synaptic consolidation approaches tackle lifelong learning by discouraging the update of parameters useful for solving previously learned tasks through a regularization penalty.
 Memory approaches either store and replay samples of previous and current tasks (from a buffer or a generative model) during training \citep{lopez2017gem, chaudhry2018agem, guo2020gem_unified, oswald2020continual_hypernet} or project the gradients of the current task being learned in an orthogonal direction to the gradients of previous tasks \citep{zeng2019owm, farajtabar2020ogd, saha2021gpm, lin2022trgp}.
 Memory methods aim to keep the input-output mapping for previous tasks unchanged while learning a new task.
-Modular approaches either expand the network as new tasks are learned \citep{rusu2016progressive, yoon2018den} or select sub-regions of a fixed-sized network (via masking) to learn tasks \citep{wortsman2020supermasks}.
+Modular approaches either expand the network as new tasks are learned \citep{rusu2016progressive, yoon2018den, martin2019ppn} or select sub-regions of a fixed-sized network (via masking) for each tasks \citep{wortsman2020supermasks}.
+The masks can be applied to (i) the neural representations \citep{sokar2021spacenet, serra2018hat}, (ii) or to synapses, where they are directly learned \citep{wortsman2020supermasks} or derived through iterative pruning \citep{mallya2018packnet}.
+The masks can be viewed as a form induced sparsity in the neural lifelong learner \citep{von2021learning, hoefler2021sparsity}.